 The city flourished as a shipping center with direct waterway access to the Albemarle Sound.
 It has an established central business district, cultural amenities, and recreational facilities that are adjacent to the waterfront.
 The city is home to three colleges: Elizabeth City State University, Mid-Atlantic Christian University, and the College of the Albemarle.
 The regional population is approximately 64,000 people.

-This students who participated in the studio used these reports as a starting point for their own analysis and programming process.
+The students who participated in the studio used these reports as a starting point for their own analysis and programming process.
 Students were also responsible for defining their own project statements, selecting their sites, and designing contextually appropriate interventions along the waterfront.
-Program content varied based on students’ interests, including schemes that addressed a wide range of waterfront redevelopment opportunities such as green infrastructure, shipyard adaptive reuse, a maritime recreation center, urban parks, and commercial uses.
+Programmatic content varied based on students’ interests, including schemes that addressed a wide range of waterfront redevelopment opportunities such as green infrastructure, shipyard adaptive reuse, a maritime recreation center, urban parks, and commercial uses.